 Carolyn Welch, CEO of the Midwest Center for the Gifted, is an education lawyer who represents children with various needs and abilities, including special needs students from underserved communities.
 She serves on the Legislative and Advocacy Committee for the National Association for Gifted Children and is the former Policy & Advocacy Co-Chair of the Illinois Association for Gifted Children.
 Carolyn was also an officer and founding board member of an Indianapolis-based public charter school centered on social identity, academic excellence, and civic engagement.
 Her experience as a parent of two high-ability children, along with her work representing disadvantaged students, help inform and fuel her passion for improving the education policy framework on behalf of advanced students from all backgrounds.
-Successful legislative advocacy efforts include the recent passage of the Illinois Accelerated Placement Act and the Report Card Act in 2017.
+Successful legislative advocacy efforts include the recent passage of the Illinois Accelerated Placement Act and the Report Card Act.
 Carolyn received her J.D. from the Georgetown University Law Center.

 Kathleen Nilles, MCG Board Secretary, has served as the Parent Services & Communications Manager for the National Association of Gifted Children (NAGC) in Washington, D.C. since 2013.
 In this role, Kathleen edits Parenting for High Potential magazine and serves as the outreach liaison contact for parents, grandparents, and caregivers of gifted and talented children.
 She has extensive experience in creating and implementing professional development, training, and communications programs for various audiences within the gifted population, including parents, educators, psychologists, and specialists.
 She is a frequent presenter at national and state conferences, workshops, and seminars to educators and parents.
 Kathleen holds a master’s degree from Northeastern Illinois University in gifted education, and dual bachelor’s degrees in public relations and business management.